junxit/us-congress-bills-111/metadata.md

 - 2009-03-30 — Placed on the Union Calendar, Calendar No. 30.
 - 2009-03-30 — Reported by the Committee on House Administration.
 H. Rept.
 111-66.
 - 2009-03-30 — Reported by the Committee on House Administration.
 H. Rept.
 111-66.
+- 2009-03-31 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-03-31 — Considered as unfinished business. (consideration: CR H4198-4199)
+- 2009-03-31 — Considered under suspension of the rules. (consideration: CR H4190-4192)
+- 2009-03-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1299.
+- 2009-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-31 — Mr. Brady (PA) moved to suspend the rules and pass the bill.
+- 2009-03-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 174). (text: CR H4190-4192)
+- 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 174).(text: CR H4190-4192)